ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.fritzdect/README.md

 * too many login attempts to FB are refused by providing '00000000' as response
 * Boost and WindowOpen can only be set for the next 24h. time=0 is cancelling the command
 * updates to the thermostat are within a 15min range, depending on the previous communication of thermostat with fritzbox the next cycle is sooner or later, but definitely not imediately after an ioBroker intervention
+* if a windowopenactiv is set on a thermostat, which is part of a group, then the whole group and its thermostats is set to windowopenactiv (function inside the FB)
 * only a few color temperatures are accepted (mapped already be the API to valid ones)
 * only the predefined colors are valid combinations (getcolordefaults)